-To identify the mechanisms involved in ammonia detoxification [92], 8 candidate models representing the combination of three possible mechanisms were developed (axis 5).
+To identify the mechanisms involved in ammonia detoxification [101], 8 candidate models representing the combination of three possible mechanisms were developed (axis 5).
 First, the ability of each model to capture the experimental data was assessed by statistically testing the null hypothesis that the data have been generated by the model, leading to exclusion of one of the 8 models.
 The 7 remaining models were compared among each other by the likelihood ratio.
 The by far best models were those containing a particular ammonia sink mechanism, later validated experimentally (axis 5).
 For each of the statistical tests, the corresponding test statistics has been calculated empirically and turned out to be not chi2-distributed in opposition to the usual assumption stressing the importance of calculating the empirical distribution, especially when some parameters are unidentifiable.
+This year the ammonia detoxification mechanisms have been integrated in a spatial-temporal agent-based model of a liver lobule (the smallest repetitive anatomical unit of liver) and studied for normal and fibrotic liver.